 Do not change more than one variable at a time.

 So, one variable at a time.
 It takes a while to do that.
 To be a good guinea pig with good experimentation, good dosage adjustment, et cetera, it takes a while.
 It takes like six months average to get to that point where you say, "Okay, I'm pretty much in the dosage I need to be, frequency I need to be, anastrozole dosage if I need, hCG," which I'll be speaking about hCG, et cetera, et cetera.
 So, don't be impatient.
-I know most of us that are getting onto testosterone replacement are a little desperate.
-We are not feeling that great, our relationships are hurting because of sexual dysfunction or things like that, and we need a quick fix.
+I know most of us who are getting onto testosterone replacement are a little desperate.
+We are not feeling that great; our relationships are hurting because of sexual dysfunction or things like that, and we need a quick fix.
 It is not a quick fix.
-It takes a while, but generally you will have good results if you do it well
+It takes a while, but generally, you will have good results if you do it well

 You can’t change what you don’t measure.

-The next one is you can't change what you can't measure.
+The next one is that you can't change what you can't measure.
 I remind people, even I forget how I felt last week.
-And when you're going to the doctor, you haven't seen the doctor in eight weeks or 12 weeks, and the doctor asks you how to have you been feeling?
-You pretty much are going to say how you've been feeling the past few days, since you remember that.
+And when you're going to the doctor, you haven't seen the doctor in eight weeks or 12 weeks, and the doctor asks you how you have been feeling?
+You're pretty much are going to say how you've been feeling the past few days, since you remember that.
 So, I kept that in mind and we created an app, available on the Apple Store or on Google Play, called TRT Analyzer.
 That app basically sends you a text message or a message during the day to ask you how you felt, and there are different variables like fatigue, exercise intensity, libido, if you had a morning erection, et cetera.
 And then you can graph.
 Inside the app, there's a graphing option and you can actually email the graphs to your doctor, even print them, and bring them to your next office visit.
 That will show basically what happened in the last 12 weeks or eight weeks that you haven't seen the doctor.

-So, doctors love it, because it helps them.
+So, doctors love it because it helps them.
 It helps them.
 They actually score with the graph on every single parameter.
 So TRT Analyzer.
 Download it for free.
 There's been over 600 downloads this month, so we're very happy.
 Another site that I created is called myhealthgraphs.com.
 Myhealthgraphs.com.
 We'll probably be changing it into an app too.
 But it's a website.
 It's not an app.
-It's a website where you can add your blood test results, whatever you're following, testosterone, estradiol, hematocrit, et cetera, and it will also plot values for your doctor to see too.
+It's a website where you can add your blood test results, whatever you're following: testosterone, estradiol, hematocrit, et cetera, and it will also plot values for your doctor to see too.
 Doctors are busy.
-Doctors need people that save them time.
+Doctors need people who save them time.
 Doctors tend to treat patients that save them time better than those that do not save them time.
 Doctors are human beings.
 They are really busy with a lot of pressure, and we walk into a doctor's office expecting the doctor to remember everything we told them last time.
 Even though it's written, some of them don't even have time to read the notes that they made from last time.

 Protect your testicles.